 - Consider the college’s reputation, distance from home, diversity, facilities

-All of these factors, and many more, are important, and considering them may help your student narrow down his choices.
+All of these factors, and many more, are important, and considering them may help your student narrow down their choices.

-However, it is essential that your student take another step to hold the mirror up to herself and think closely about who she is and what matters to her.
+However, it is essential that your student take another step to hold the mirror up and think closely about who they are and what matters to them.
 This may be easier for some students and more difficult for others.
 It may be downright uncomfortable for some.
 Here are some questions that you might suggest that your student consider.
-Don’t expect her to answer these questions for you, they are things she needs to answer honestly for herself.
+Don’t expect them to answer these questions for you, they are things your student needs to answer honestly on their own.

 - Create your must-have list.
 What are make-or-break factors in a college?
 Now – take time to think about why the things on your list are there.
 Why are they “must haves?”
 What really matters?
 What does your list say about you?